 2. You get better rates and service during the offseason

-Flights for winter travel are generally cheaper because there isn’t as much demand.
+You can often find affordable flights during winter because there isn’t as much demand.
 Our driver in Italy told us that we were there at the best time because in the summer it’s so crowded that waiters, hotel staff, and shop owners get cranky and customer service is bad.
 Winter travel is more relaxed.
 You can carry on meaningful conversations and get to know the locals.
 Prices overall are usually lower too.

 Popular tourist spots like Saint Tropez are empty in the winter.
 While we were there, we sat down at one of their famous restaurants and were shocked at how expensive it was even though there were only a few customers.
 We got up and found a local hangout that was affordable, yummy and relaxing.